Inn at Sugar Hill reopens under new ownership

 Izzy’s River Landing will be open throughout the summer.
 In October, the operation will move indoors to become “Izzy’s Steak and Seafood House.”

-Jim and Loretta Morris split their time between living in Mays Landing and The Villages in Florida.
+Jim and Loretta Morris split their time between residing in Mays Landing and The Villages in Florida.
 They enjoyed their lunch on opening day with daughter Michelle Morris-Phy and granddaughter Taylor.

 “It was so nice to meet the wonderful new owners, they are very outgoing and friendly,” Loretta Morris said.
 “They are very much hands on and really know what they are doing.
 We wish them years of happiness and success at this beautiful riverfront restaurant.”